 Safeguarding adult procedures that deal effectively with any concerns of abuse or neglect, including those caused through poor practice.

-A Safeguarding Lead/ Welfare Officer (see Appendix 1).
+A Safeguarding Lead. (see Appendix 1).

-A delegated Safeguarding Lead/Welfare Officer for events/trips/camps/ competitions.
+A delegated Safeguarding Lead for events

-A standing Case Management/ Case Referral Group with an appointed Chair and clear Terms of Reference [delete as appropriate].
+A standing Case Management

-A process for forming a Case Management Group on a case by case basis within clear terms of reference [delete as appropriate].
+A process for forming a Case Management Group on a case by case basis within clear terms of reference.

 Arrangements to work effectively with other relevant organisations to safeguard and promote the welfare of adults, including arrangements for sharing information.

-Codes of conduct for Board members, Staff, Coaches, Officials, Volunteers and Members and other relevant individuals [delete or add as appropriate] that specify zero tolerance of abuse in any form.
+Codes of conduct for Board members, Staff, Coaches, and Volunteers and other relevant individuals that specify zero tolerance of abuse in any form.

 Risk assessments that specifically include safeguarding of adults.